VAGINAL DILATION: PROCESS & RECOMMENDATIONS

 The Lelo Liv is an elegant mid-sized vibrator, perfect for vaginismus patients or first-time users of a vibrator that reduces stress and promotes relaxation.
 It’s made of silicone and has a gently curved design that will fit comfortably inside the body.
 The diameter is between the #4 and #5 Pure Romance silicone or Pacik glass dilators.
 The Liv also features 8 adjustable vibration modes.
 Find more vibrator recommendations.

 TROUBLE DILATING?
 NOT TO WORRY!

 Don’t get frustrated if you’re having trouble dilating.
 Sometimes women just can’t bring themselves to get that first dilator in, and sometimes women are doing fine but can’t seem to get past that medium size dilator.
 All of a sudden it starts to really hurt or the muscles tighten up and you “just can’t get it in.”

 That’s what we’re here for.
-Contact us and make an appointment if that’s the case, as there may be something else that can be done to make the process more comfortable.
+Contact us for a free phone consult or to make an appointment if that’s the case, as there may be something else that can be done to make the process more comfortable.
 The bottom line is that intercourse should not hurt.
 Don’t give up on treatment!
 We’re here to support you however we can, as are the many members of our Vaginismus Forum.
 Join the conversation to share questions, concerns and stories.